Junior School Staff

 Mr Rham (PE Teacher)

 Hi, I am Mr Rham.
 I have worked at LOGS for the last 6 years, leading the PE at Morley House.
 My degree is in sports science and coaching.
 I have enjoyed playing sports all my life and have played for the Royal Navy hockey team, as well as representing them at boxing, field gun, cross country and triathlon.
-I represented the tri services and combined services at a national and international level.
+I represented the tri-services and combined services at a national and international level.
 I play hockey now for my local team and am the coach for the club’s youth squad.
 I am a fully qualified swimming teacher and enjoy all water sports.

-I love being outdoors and have my own smallholding where I am able to put into practise lots of the things that we are experiencing through the Forest School at Plumpton with our Morley House pupils.
+I love being outdoors and have my own smallholding where I am able to put into practice lots of the things that we are experiencing through the Forest School at Plumpton with our Morley House pupils.
 Health and fitness are passions of mine that I am keen to instil in all our pupils to give them a strong ‘fit for life’ ethos.

 Miss Dumbrell (Learning Support)